-The command was clear.
-Don't leave, but wait.
+And now He says, don't leave, but wait.
 That's what Jesus told them to do.
 But why?
 Jesus clarified that next...

 2. He told them what would happen (5).
 "John baptized you with water, but in a few days you will be baptized with the Holy Spirit."